cs361-illinois/final-project/README.md

 ### Google Colab - Upload through GitHub URL
 1. You can go to [Google Colab](https://colab.research.google.com/) and click `GitHub`.
 Then enter `https://github.com/brian-yang/cs361-final-project` as the URL.
 Then there should be 2 options for `.ipynb` files to upload.
 Click on both of these links to upload them to Google Colab.
 2. **IMPORTANT:** You **MUST** save each notebook by either going to `File -> Save a copy in Drive` or doing Ctrl-S and then clicking `Save a copy in Drive`.
-Otherwise, the file will not be saved in your Google Drive.
+Otherwise, the file will not be saved in your Google Drive and you will lose all your work once you exit the page.